 Since ODPHP launched the campaign in 2018, 10 communities have launched their own community pilot campaigns.
 These pilots were led by a variety of public health departments, parks and recreation departments, and nonprofits focused on physical activity and health.

-Check out the following blog posts to learn how these organizations made Move Your Way a success in their communities:
+Communities nationwide — no matter their size, location, or budget — can adapt Move Your Way to fit their needs, resources, and opportunities.
+Check out the following blog posts to learn how organizations across the United States made Move Your Way a success in their communities:

 Communities with fewer than 30,000 people